-The government has confirmed teacher pay arrangements from September, but the big rise touted by ministers is not all that it seems.
+The government has confirmed teacher pay arrangements from September, but schools face having to fund most of the pay rise from existing budgets.

 1. Who gets what rise?